Mendoncaa/LAPR2/docs/sprintA/us004/Readme.md

-# US008 - List the vehicles needing the check-up.
+# US04 - Assign one or more skills to a collaborator.

 [Requirements Engineering](01.requirements-engineering/Readme.md)